 One of the reasons I decided to start blogging again is because of COVID-19.
 I’m supposed to be a professional writer, but most of my clients have shut down their businesses for the foreseeable future, so if I’m going to write anything it’s going to be for myself.
 It’s a shame I don’t pay very well, but the freedom is nice.

 The other reason I brought back my blog is that I realized my writing is important, at least to me, as something of a historical record.
-I’m slowly adding old work back to the archive.
+I’m thinking about adding more of my oldest garbage back to the archive.
 Right now, the oldest posts date back to 2001, which, if you’re terrible with math, is nineteen goddamn years ago.
-This is my meager record of one way to live on the planet Earth.
+This is my meager, incomplete record of one way to live on the planet Earth.

 It occurred to me that the audience for posts about COVID-19 might be people from the future.
 Maybe they want to know what it was like to be human, way back when everybody was locked inside, alone, to stop themselves from killing each other.
 Or maybe they want to know what life on Earth was like before that kind of thing became normal.